 - Motion of Thanks

-The Adjournment motion is an extraordinary procedure that, if approved, causes the House to adjourn from its regularly scheduled business in order to debate a specific issue of urgent public significance.
+Through this blog, you learnt that an Adjournment motion is an extraordinary procedure that, if approved, causes the House to adjourn from its regularly scheduled business in order to debate a specific issue of urgent public significance.

 FAQ About Adjournment Motion

 How many different types of motions are there in Parliament?

 The motions made by members to start debates on various topics fall into three types.
 Substantive motion, substitute motion, and subsidiary motion are the three types of motion.

 Adjournment motions are used for a variety of reasons, including to address pressing issues that require immediate attention, to allow for further discussion on a particular topic, or to provide a break from the proceedings.

 An Adjournment motion is typically proposed by a member of the legislative body and is subject to a vote.
 If a majority of members vote in favour of the motion, the house is adjourned.

 Yes, an Adjournment motion can be opposed by any member of the legislative body.
 If an opposition is raised, the motion is put to a vote and must receive a majority vote in favour in order to pass.